 The Illuminated Epistemology

 Congratulations!
-You have made it to the core of the matter with the epistemology, my "theory of knowledge" of how all minds fundamentally work.
-We are taking the example of Geometry here, but this is a microcosm of the way all minds work on any transcendental subject: in three seemingly separate, but functionally borderless channels of experience.
+You have made it to the core of the matter with the Illuminated Epistemology, my "theory of knowledge" of how all minds fundamentally work.
+The icon focuses on the example of G (Geometry) here, but this is a microcosm of the way all minds work on any subject: in three seemingly separate, but functionally borderless channels of experience.

 • We conceive, perceive, and sense.